zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 - Produces emergent properties from the scale interactions
 - Sustains this architecture through perturbation

 This would not be "adding consciousness" to a computer.
-It would be creating a new kind of container—one that might be worthy of consciousness inhabiting it.
+It would be creating a new kind of container, one that might be worthy of consciousness inhabiting it.

 Whether this is possible, desirable, or imminent remains an open question.
 But it would require architectural change, not merely computational increase.